FEBRUARY TIPS 2014

 How much lighter the greenhouse is after a touch of paint and cleaning the glass.
 However meticulously clean and tidy your greenhouse, white fly, greenfly and scale insects seem to find their way in so spray with an organic spray.

-Walking around a garden, which not only looks good but also feels good in mid-winter lifts ones spirits.
-You can see patterns created by paths, walls and hedges.
-The shapes of its shrubs, the shadows of its evergreens and the strong silhouettes of tree trunks, their shape and bark without foliage stands out at this time of year.
+Walking around a garden, which not only looks good but also feels good in mid-winter is a real pick me up.
+Patterns emerge created by paths, walls and hedges.
+Enjoy the shapes of shrubs, the shadows of evergreens and the strong silhouettes of tree trunks, their shape and bark without foliage stands out at this time of year.

-Keep the bird feeders full, as nothing is so enjoyable as watching the birds in their quick flights across the garden to alight on the feeders, their forays among the rose hips and sudden bursts of song when the sun shines.
+Keep the bird feeders full, nothing is as enjoyable as watching the birds in their quick flights across the garden to alight on the feeders, and sudden bursts of song when the sun shines.
 I love to watch the “pecking” order the blue jays, the bullies I call them, then finches, house sparrows and among the brown, the brilliant red of the cardinal.
-Sometimes a bird appears that I do not recognize and out comes the bird book and binoculars.
+Sometimes a bird appears that I do not recognize and out comes my Peterson bird book and binoculars.
 If you find squirrels swarming the bird feeders, some cayenne pepper to the birdseed – the birds are not affected by the heat.
 Then a distance away sprinkle birdseed without the pepper so the squirrels can also have a meal.